tzytkowski/Android-Projects/README.md

 # Android-Projects
-Aggregation of apps running on Pixel 5 emulator
+Congregation of apps running on Pixel 5 emulator